mousastech/dbtools/hudi/readme.md

 # Using Hudi files in the Unity Catalog

-A customer in Guatemala ask me: how to work with hudi tables in Unity Catalog.
-After google for the quickest solution I got [this blog](https://www.onehouse.ai/blog/how-to-use-apache-hudi-with-databricks).
-Some versions and caracteristics changes along the time and after to adjust some configurations I got solved.
+A customer in Guatemala asked me: how to work with hudi tables in Unity Catalog?
+After googling it for the quickest solution, I got [this blog](https://www.onehouse.ai/blog/how-to-use-apache-hudi-with-databricks).
+Some versions and characteristics change over time and after adjusting some configurations I got solved.

-This example below was createad with the following steps & configuration:
+This example below was created with the following steps & configuration:

 | Item | Configuration |
 | -------- | -------- |